kzwkt/chrome-flex/README.md

 sudo bash fix_uuid_grub.sh
 ```

-after first login you need powerwash to use rw_partioin fully else only 1gb is writeable
+after first login you need powerwash to use rw_partioin ,  else only 1gb is writeable